Skip to Main Content

 Behavioral Neurology/Neuropsychiatry Fellowship

-The Division of Neurodegenerative Disorders offers a one-year fellowship in Behavioral Neurology and Neuropsychiatry.
+The Division of Neurodegenerative Disorders offers a one-year fellowship in Behavioral Neurology & Neuropsychiatry.
 This is an accredited United Council for Neurological Subspecialty (UCNS) fellowship program.
-The fellow will be actively involved with the Yale New Haven Hospital Memory Outpatient Clinic, as well as with the West Haven VA Medical Center Behavioral Neurology Clinic.
+The fellow will be actively involved with the Yale New Haven Hospital Dorothy Adler Geriatric Assessment Center, as well as with the Behavioral Neurology Clinic at the VA Connecticut Healthcare System in West Haven.
 The fellowship provides an in-depth training experience in various types of dementias, including Alzheimer's disease, vascular dementia, Lewy Body dementia, frontotemporal dementia, traumatic brain injuries, and chronic traumatic encephalopathy.
 The fellow will also have the opportunity to rotate through elective subspecialty clinics, including movement disorders, neuromuscular and ALS, and neuroimmunology clinics.
 There will also be opportunities to participate in multiple research projects and be mentored by senior neurology faculty researchers.
-Minimum requirements include a MD from an accredited institution and completion of an ACGME-accredited residency in neurology or psychiatry.

 How to Apply